Safeguarding and E-Safety

 SAFEGUARDING & CHILD PROTECTION

-A range of documents, circulars and guidance for good practice governs Child Protection work at St. Gregory’s Catholic Science College.
-Key documents, which inform this policy, are:
+A range of documents, circulars and guidance for good practice governs Safeguarding and Child Protection work at St Gregory’s Catholic Science College.
+Key documents, which inform this policy are:

 - Keeping Children Safe in Education 2016 (Part one of this document is given annually to all members of staff and forms part of their annual training)

 - Inspecting safeguarding in early years, education and skills settings 2016

 - London Child Protection Procedures 2017.

 - Recommendations from the Monro Report 2011.

 - Multi-agency guidance on female genital mutilation 2016

 - Sexual violence and sexual harassment between children in schools and colleges (2017)